 Vulnerability Defined

-Quick answer: what is a vulnerability?
+Quick answer: What is a vulnerability?

-A vulnerability is an exploitable weakness in an operating system, software, or any other information system.
 Cyber security researchers and hackers discover vulnerabilities with various penetration testing tools.
-After the software publisher discovers the vulnerability exists, they will update the code to patch it and a typical vulnerability scanning tool will update it’s repositories to search for it.
-Then, anyone using the same software will be able to update it with the patch to prevent the same exploit.
-This process continues indefinitely thus requiring constant scanning for new vulnerabilities.
+After the software publisher discovers the vulnerability, they will update the code to patch it, and a typical vulnerability scanning tool will update its repositories to search for it.
+Then, anyone using the same software can update it with the patch to prevent the same exploit.

 Vulnerability Scanning

-You might be wondering: How do I know about new vulnerabilities?
+How do I know about new vulnerabilities?
 Or how do I keep up to date on new exploits?

 Vulnerability scanning is broken up into two parts: asset and vulnerability discovery.